-The story of Dinah deals with the Israelites’ attempt to establish social boundaries for marriage.
+The story of Dinah (in Parshat Vayishlah) deals with the Israelites’ attempt to establish social boundaries for marriage.
 It seems to advocate an inclusive perspective (represented by Dinah and Jacob) in which, when mutual respect and honor characterize the relationship, cooperation and bonding (“give and take”) with outsiders (represented by Shechem, Hamor, and the Shechemites) can take place.

 The story is set during the ancestral period in the city of Shechem, the geographical center of a movement in which people of diverse backgrounds, customs, and religious beliefs merged to become the community of Israel.
 Dinah goes out “to visit the women of the region” (the indigenous people, 34:1).
 The phrase implies an openness to and acceptance of outsiders.
-Dinah’s subsequent sexual intercourse with Shechem, the Hivite prince of the region, is the ultimate symbol of acceptance.
+Dinah’s subsequent sexual encounter with Shechem, the Hivite prince of the region, is the ultimate symbol of acceptance.
 And Hamor speaks to Jacob about “giving” his daughter in marriage to Shechem, in the same way that the Jacobites and Shechemites will “give and take” wives, live and trade in the same region, and hold property together peacefully.

-But separatist tendencies within Jacob’s community (represented by Simeon, Levi, and the other sons of Jacob) are threatened by this possibility and by Shechem’s intercourse with Dinah.
+But separatist tendencies within Jacob’s community (represented by Simeon, Levi, and the other sons of Jacob) are threatened by this possibility and by Shechem’s relationship with Dinah.
 They want to resist intermarriage.
 Their idea of “give and take” is “taking” the sword, killing all the Shechemite males, plundering the city, and taking their wives and children.
 The story passes “judgment” (the meaning of Dinah’s name) on their friendly attitude.